panyam/vibrant/INSTRUCTIONS.md

 Use typescript instead of javascript.
 You can assume a webpack builder already exists and it will generate files with the prefix "gen.<Component>.html" so you do not have to generate webpack configs for me.

 When generating typescript files put them in their own files in the "./components" folder.

+### Project Conventions

+* Templates will contain all the top and component level templates

+* Our convention is for root pages to be named templates/XYZPage.html where XYZ is the name of the page, eg DetailPage, ListingPage etc

+* Every templates/XYZPage.html will have a corresponding components/XYZPage.ts for the page's entrypoint html that will setup all handlers, and be kicked off on DOMContentLoaded event.
+If the page is using any third party React components it may be instead called components/XYZPage.tsx (to allow for embedding tsx).

+* Each entry level page components/XYZPage.ts (or .tsx) is compiled by our webpack config into templates/gen.XYZPage.html so that this generated bundle is included by templates/XYZPage.html